j3soon/speech-to-windows-input/README.md

 - `AzureSubscriptionKey`: Your Azure subscription key.
 - `AzureServiceRegion`: Your Azure subscription region. (e.g., `"westus"` or `"eastasia"`)
 - `Languages`: A list of languages to perform speech recognition.
 (No mixed language recognition) See the [supported languages](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support#speech-to-text) for more information.
+If the list only contains a single language, the recognition performance will be much faster since no auto language detection is performed.
 - `PhraseList`: A list of of custom phrases such as names, technical terms, etc. For an example, if you are a gamer that types `GG` (i.e., Good Game) a lot, you will want to add `GG` in this list.
 Otherwise, Azure will recognize it as `JuJu`, `Gigi`, etc.
 - `PrioritizeLatencyOrAccuracy`: Select the recognition mode between `"Latency"` and `"Accuracy"`.
 - `SoundEffect`: Determines whether the program should play a hint sound when the speech recognition starts/stops.